ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1A-docker-01-installing-on-ec2-linux2/README.md

-# Hands-on Docker-01 : Installing Docker on Amazon Linux 2 AWS EC2 Instance
+# Hands-on Docker-01: Installing Docker on Amazon Linux 2 AWS EC2 Instance

-Purpose of the this hands-on training is to teach the students how to install Docker on on Amazon Linux 2 EC2 instance.
+The purpose of this hands-on training is to teach the students how to install Docker on an Amazon Linux 2 EC2 instance.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- install Docker on Amazon Linux 2 EC2 instance
+- Install Docker on an Amazon Linux 2 EC2 instance

-- configure a Cloudformation template for creating a Docker machine
+- Configure a Cloudformation template for creating a Docker machine

 ## Outline